Voinovich Photojournalism Fellowship

 2008-2009 Voinovich School/VisCom Photojournalism Fellow: Rhys Riddell

-Rhys Riddell served as the Inaugural GVS/VisCom Photojournalism Fellow at Ohio University’s Voinovich School of Leadership and Public Affairs.
+Rhys Riddell served as the Inaugural GVS/VisCom Photojournalism Fellow at Ohio University’s Voinovich School of Leadership and Public Service.
 A part time commercial photographer in the late ninety's, Kevin later became a full time documentary photojournalist.
 Kevin worked with the Athens Photographic Project to teach people suffering from mental health issues how to express themselves through photography.
 Kevin, a father of three, freelanced for the Associated Press and New York Times.
 After completing his master’s degree in photography in 2009, he went on to serve as the University Photographer for Ohio University.